 This matching of the wavefront size to the SIMD size helps improve efficiency.
 GCN issued one instruction per wave every four cycles; RDNA issues an instruction every cycle.
 GCN used a wavefront of 64 threads (work items); RDNA supports 32- and 64-thread wavefronts.
 GCN has a Compute Unit (CU) with 64 GPU cores, 4 TMUs (Texture Mapping Units) and memory access logic.
 RDNA implements a new Workgroup Processor (WGP) that consists of two CUs, with each CU still providing the same 64 GPU cores and 4 TMUs plus memory access logic.

 How much do these changes matter when it comes to actual performance and efficiency?
 It's perhaps best illustrated by looking at the Radeon VII, AMD's last GCN GPU, and comparing it with the RX 5700 XT.
-Radeon VII has 60 CUs, 3840 GPU cores, 16GB of HBM2 memory with 1 TBps of bandwidth, a GPU clock speed of up to 1750 MHz, and a peak performance rating of 13.8 TFLOPS.
+Radeon VII has 60 CUs, 3840 GPU cores, 16GB of HBM2 memory with 1 TBps of bandwidth, a GPU clock speed of up to 1750 MHz, and a theoretical peak performance rating of 13.8 TFLOPS.
 The RX 5700 XT has 40 CUs, 2560 GPU cores, 8GB of GDDR6 memory with 448 GBps of bandwidth, and clocks at up to 1905 MHz with peak performance of 9.75 TFLOPS.

 On paper, Radeon VII looks like it should come out with an easy victory.
 In practice, across a dozen games that we've tested, the RX 5700 XT is slightly faster at 1080p gaming and slightly slower at 1440p.
 Only at 4K is the Radeon VII able to manage a 7% lead, helped no doubt by its memory bandwidth.
-Overall, the Radeon VII only has a 1% performance advantage, but it uses 300W compared to the RX 5700 XT's 225W.
+Overall, the Radeon VII only has a 1-2% performance advantage, but it uses 300W compared to the RX 5700 XT's 225W.

 In short, AMD is able to deliver roughly the same performance as the previous generation, with a third fewer cores, less than half the memory bandwidth and using 25% less power.
 That's a very impressive showing, and while TSMC's 7nm FinFET manufacturing process certainly warrants some of the credit (especially in regards to power), the performance uplift is mostly thanks to the RDNA architecture.

-There will certainly be other tweaks to the architecture, as AMD is making some big claims about Big Navi / RDNA 2 / Navi 2x when it comes to performance per watt.
+There will certainly be other tweaks to the architecture, but AMD is making some big claims about Big Navi / RDNA 2 / Navi 2x when it comes to performance per watt.
 Specifically, AMD says RDNA 2 will offer 50% more performance per watt than RDNA 1, which is frankly a huge jump—the same large jump RDNA 1 saw relative to GCN.